mdennebaum/wildling/README.md

 ##More

-For more info on how to use the go cheshire framework checkout https://github.com/trendrr/cheshire-golang.
+For more info on how to use the goshire framework checkout https://github.com/trendrr/goshire.
 If there are any issues please submit an ticket.